f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _OpenCollective_<a name="OpenCollective"></a>

-The project's OpenCollective (https://opencollective.com) user or group name, if it has one.
+The project's Open Collective (https://opencollective.com) user or group name, if it has one.
 This should be an alphanumeric name, such that (for example) https://opencollective.com/xxxxx redirects to your account page.